TZstatsADS/Fall2016-proj5-grp3/README.md

 Skanda created the clean analytical dataset using a lean code.
 Zachary built decision tree models with a specific focus on Santander savings account.
 Z

 All team members contributed to the GitHub repository.
+The whole team agreed on the study.
+All except Skanda discussed and designed the model evaluation protocol.
+All except Skanad carried out the computation for model evaluation.
 All team members approve our work presented in our GitHub repository including this contribution statement.